Category Archives: British Royals

 In 1893, Victoria Melita’s father succeeded to the Grand Ducal throne of Saxe-Coburg and Gotha, and she became Princess Victoria Melita of Saxe-Coburg and Gotha.
 The following year, on April 9, 1894, she and Ernie (who was now Grand Duke Ernst Ludwig of Hesse and by Rhine) married at Schloss Ehrenburg in Coburg.
 The couple had two children:

-Despite the Queen’s observations, the new Grand Duchess of Hesse and by Rhine and her husband were horribly mismatched.
+Despite Queen Victoria’s observations, the new Grand Duchess of Hesse and by Rhine and her husband were terribly mismatched.
 Victoria Melita craved Ernie’s attention, while he focused more on their daughter than his wife.
-For a few years, they seemed to make the best of it, enjoying each other’s company as well as entertaining friends and family from around Europe.
-But by the late 1890s, it was clear that the marriage was a mistake.
+For a few years, they seemed to make the best of it, enjoying each other’s company and entertaining friends and family from around Europe.
+By the late 1890s, it was clear that the marriage was a mistake.
 Allegedly, the final blow for Ducky was finding her husband in an intimate situation with a male servant.
-Despite this, Queen Victoria would not permit a divorce and the two continued with their unhappy lives.
-Following the Queen’s death in 1901, there was no longer any obstacle to ending their marriage, and they divorced on December 21, 1901.
+Despite this, Queen Victoria would not permit a divorce and the two continued their unhappy lives.
+Following Queen Victoria’s death in 1901, there was no longer any obstacle to ending their marriage, and they divorced on December 21, 1901.
 Ducky returned to her mother in Coburg, and she and her former husband shared custody of their young daughter.
-Two years later, while on a visit to the Russian Imperial Family, Princess Elisabeth fell ill with typhoid.
+Two years later, while visiting the Russian Imperial Family, Ducky’s and Ernst’s daughter Princess Elisabeth fell ill with typhoid.
 Before Ducky could arrive, the young princess died.
 Her daughter’s death finally severed the connection that Ducky had with her former husband and her former home.

 Victoria Melita with her husband Kirill and their two youngest children. source: Wikipedia